Arnaud-De-Baerdemaeker/Smart-Mobiles/README.md

 ### 1.0.2

-\- Convert px units to rem units in CSS
+\- Converted px units to rem units in CSS
+\- Fixed a wrong URL that was causing an error on some requests
+\- Fixed the behavior of the buttons' effects on touchscreens
-\- Update README
+\- Updated README

 ### 1.0.1

-\- Fix the URl for the API
+\- Fixe the URl for the API

 ### 1.0.0